Richmond Home

 Study Abroad

 In its essence, the study of geography is international as geographers study human societies and their interaction and understanding of the physical and natural environments in all corners of the world.
-It is important for future geographers to understand the cultural perspectives of the local population when reviewing geographical data about a certain region of the world.
+Future geographers need to understand the cultural perspectives of the local population when reviewing geographical data about a certain region of the world.
 Studying abroad gives students a chance to understand the study of geography from different cultural perspectives.

 In order to accomplish the above goal, the Department of Geography recommends that study abroad students consider the following when studying abroad: